ivan-hc/AM/README.md

 - Each installed program must be placed in a single folder with all dependencies, at most it can have a launcher and a link outside its own folder;
 - I want to summarize the whole installation process (including the download of the icons and the creation of launchers and updater/remover scripts...) in just one script.

 I can't find all this into other package managers.
+"AM" is created to combine all these qualities!

 # Comparing "AM" with other package managers
 - APT (Debian) often includes too old programs that require too many dependencies, while AM has always the last version of each program that will be stored in just one dedicated folder, AM's installation scripts just need to download the standalone program, create the launcher in /usr/share/application and a link into a $PATH (keep reading);